tsherif/oFactory/README.md

   => 5
 ```

-Both methods can take several objects as arguments and will apply them from left to right.
-This can
+Both methods can take several objects as arguments and will apply them in the order they are given
-be useful if mixins are defined separately:
+(i.e. objects later in the argument list will be given priority).
+This can be useful if mixins or
+shared properties are defined beforehand:
 ```JavaScript
   var hello_mixin = { hello: "hello" };
   var goodbye_mixin = { goodbye: "good bye" };